Vernon Maxwell: Houston (1990-1995)

-On June 28, 1988, Maxwell was drafted into the NBA by the Denver Nuggets, who traded him the same day to the San Antonio Spurs for a second-round pick the next year.
-Two years later, his contract was sold to the Houston Rockets for $50,000, where he would become a key member of the franchise's first championship team in 1994.
-Known for his clutch shooting, Maxwell hit several game-winning shots throughout his career.
-Maxwell held the NBA's record for most 3-pointers made in a season from 1991 to 1993.
-In January 1991, he became the fourth player to score 30 points in a quarter when he scored 30 of his career high 51 points in the fourth quarter of the Rockets 103–97 win against the Cleveland Cavaliers.
-On February 6, 1995, Maxwell went into the stands in a road game against the Portland Trail Blazers and punched a fan that had allegedly made racial comments and derogatory remarks about the player's stillborn daughter.
+On February 6, 1995, Maxwell went into the stands during a road game against the Portland Trail Blazers and punched a fan that had allegedly made racist comments and derogatory remarks about the player's stillborn daughter.
 The fan, Steve George, denied Maxwell's allegations.
 Maxwell was suspended for 10 games and fined $20,000 for the incident.
 At the time, it was the highest fine in NBA history and the second longest suspension.
 Maxwell was not a part of the Rockets' 1995 championship roster, quitting the team after a loss to Utah in the 1995 playoffs.
 Clyde Drexler, who Houston had acquired in February 1995, had taken away most of Maxwell's minutes and his starting spot.
-The decision to quit the team is something that Maxwell has been said to regret.
+The decision to quit the team is something that Maxwell has said he regrets.
+Maxwell said that he was frustrated that he had lost playing time to Drexler.
+He also said that he was frustrated that he hadn't been contacted by the front office while on his suspension for going into the stands and that he felt unappreciated by a team to which he had given so much.
 He was waived by the Rockets in June 1995.